 - Don’t allow anyone else to log in and use the software with your license credentials.

-- Don’t use the data in a software product (e.g., the data in the Cannabiz Media License Database) for anyone (individual or company) who is not a licensed customer of that software.
+- Don’t use the data in a software product (e.g., the data in the Cannabiz Media License Database) for or with anyone (individual or company) who is not a licensed customer of that software.

 - Don’t use the data in a software product in any other commercial product or service.